xuanw7/cs455_project/README.md

 ## How to Run the Project
 1. Download code off of GitHub or extract files from zipped folder
-2. Open code in a code editor, such as Visual Studio Code
+2. Open code in a code editor, such as Visual Studio Code.
+All of the project is in our main.py file.
 3. Press the Run button.
 A separate window should open up with the visualization showing.
 4. Use the a, w, s, d keys to control the camera position